-Professional Studies Academic Standing
+Professional Studies Academic Standing (MPS and EMPS)

-Students with a cumulative and semester GPA of 3.000 or better are considered in good academic standing.
-Good academic standing is required to be considered for some special requests at the School-level (such as participation in the Consortium of Universities) and for other requests at the program level (such as approval for certain internships and independent studies).
-Georgetown does not round the GPA; thus, a student with a 2.999 cumulative GPA would not be allowed to graduate and would be terminated from the program.
+Students must earn a cumulative GPA of 3.000 to be eligible for graduation.
+Georgetown does not round the GPA; thus, a student with a 2.999 cumulative GPA would not be eligible to graduate and would be terminated from the program.
 There are no exceptions to this minimum academic standard.